-The Blind Pension is a means-tested payment paid to blind and visually impaired people who are habitually resident in Ireland.
+The Blind Pension is a means-tested payment paid to people who are blind or have low vision and who are habitually resident in Ireland.
 The payment is made by the Department of Social Protection.
-To qualify for the Pension you must supply an eye test from an opthalmic surgeon to verify your visual impairment.

-The payment is made up of a personal rate for you and extra amounts for a qualified adult and any child dependants (see 'Rates' below).
-If you are awarded a Blind Pension, you may also qualify for the Blind Welfare Allowance paid by the HSE.
+The payment is made up of a personal rate for you and extra amounts for a qualified adult and any child dependants (see 'Rate of Blind Pension' below).
+If you get a Blind Pension, you may also qualify for the Blind Welfare Allowance paid by the HSE.

 You will automatically get a Free Travel Pass and a Companion Free Travel Pass.
-(A Free Travel Pass allows you to travel on State public transport in Ireland for free.
-A Companion Free Travel Pass allows your companion aged 16 or over to also travel for free).
+A Free Travel Pass allows you to travel on public transport in Ireland for free.
+A Companion Free Travel Pass allows your companion aged 16 or over to also travel for free.
 You may also qualify for other benefits such as the Living Alone Increase, Fuel Allowance and the Household Benefits Package.

 Blind Pension is a taxable source of income.

 Budget 2024: Blind Pension increase and once-off payment

 It was announced in Budget 2024 that people on the maximum rate of Blind Pension will get an increase of €12 per week from January 2024.
 There will be proportional increases for qualified adults and people on reduced rates of payment.

 People getting the Carer’s Support Grant, Disability Allowance, Invalidity Pension or Blind Pension will get a once-off payment of €400 between 22 November 2023 and 24 November 2023.
 You will get the once-off payment on the same day you get your primary payment.

 You will get one payment only, even if you qualify for more than one of these payments or you are caring for more than one person.

 - Be blind or have low vision